Beholder (video game): Release and DLC

 On October 6, 2016, a demo of Beholder appeared on the Steam store.

 The game was released for Windows, MacOS and Linux on November 9, 2016.
 On May 17, 2017, the game was released for iOS and Android operating systems.
 On January 16 and 19, 2018, it was released for PlayStation 4 and Xbox One respectively.

 On May 18, 2017, Steam released a DLC called Beholder - Blissful Sleep.
 In it, the government issues a bill which exposes all citizens who have reached the age of 85 to euthanasia.
 Hector Medina, the landlord succeeded by Carl Stein, is about 65 years old, but due to an error, Hector's age has been corrected to "85 years old".
 The player has to choose to either submit to fate and fall asleep with a "Blissful sleep" or to avoid euthanasia by various methods.
 Unlike in the base game, the protagonist has no family, except for a cat, and his 30-year-old son, who works on the construction of a railway to the north.

 Reception

+Beholder received positive reviews from most critics for the PC and iOS versions.

+While praising the controls, Eurogamer's Mateusz Zdanowicz said, "Gameplay will prove uncomplicated for everyone who has ever dealt with classic adventure games."
+He called the game "an interesting and quite unusual title, although in terms of mechanics it offers nothing extraordinary."
+He then said "An interesting plot setting combined with the need to make difficult decisions determine the strength of this independent production."

+Tasos Lazarides of TouchArcade also praised the controls saying, "Controlling your character is pretty easy even on smaller phone screens, with the contextual icons helping you navigate your environments without much trouble."
+He also praised the game's art style and music stating, "With great art and music and plenty of choices, which lead to different endings, Beholder is definitely a game you should be playing."
+On the other hand, James O'Conner of GameSpot gave the game a mixed review, praising the game's concept, though being mixed the game's repetitive gameplay stating: "Beholder is based on a strong concept, and it has moments that land well, but it’s also held back by repetition and an unexciting script".

+The console ports of the game received mixed reviews.
+Gabriella Petty of Push Square wrote, "Beholder: Complete Edition is a fun strategy game.
+Its gorgeous yet subtle dystopian aesthetic illustrates a totalitarian world on the brink of revolution, with an interesting set of characters and soundtrack to boot."
+She then said "But while it’s geared towards player agency, it can feel like you're under the thumb of the state more often than not, and that means you may feel forced to walk a path you didn't necessarily choose."